About Us

 Swamp Gravy, established in 1992, is Georgia’s Official Folk-Life Play.
 The show features local stories, volunteer actors, and home-grown music.
 Swamp Gravy is performed in Cotton Hall Theater every October and March, with new scripts produced annually.
 The cast also tours and performs the show nationally.
 Swamp Gravy’s mission is to involve as many people as possible in a theatrical experience that empowers the individual, bonds the community and strengthens the local economy while crossing the boundaries of age, gender, race, sexual orientation, and social class.

 The CMAC Youth Theater strives to teach its actors confidence, technique, and stage presence.
 Started in 2007, previous performances include Peter PanBridge to TerabithiaWilly WonkaAlice in WonderlandChristmastime at the Circus MarvelloJames and the Giant PeachWizard of OzSeussical the Musical, Jr., Honk!
-Jr. , The Little Mermaid Jr., Into The Woods, Jr, and Aladdin, Jr. CMAC Youth Theater productions run in June.
+Jr. , The Little Mermaid Jr., Into The Woods, Jr, and Aladdin, Jr, The Little Mermaid, Jr, Finding Nemo, Jr, and Annie, Jr. CMAC Youth Theater productions run in June.

-Cotton Hall Productions also produces a full length musical every April.
-Previous productions include 9-to-5: The Musical and audience favorite The Sound Of Music.
+Cotton Hall Productions also produces a full length musical every spring.
+Previous productions include Legally Blonde, Miss Moonlite BBQ Pageant, Steel Magnolias, Footloose, Mamma Mia, 9-to-5: The Musical and audience favorite The Sound Of Music.

 New Life Learning Center houses our “Little Einstein’s School of Discovery” pre-school, “Swamp Stompers” after school and summer camp as well as our very own pottery painting studio.
 All of our programs offer a challenging academic curriculum, including art enrichment, social skills, and creative thinking.
 Our center is available to rent for birthday parties and special events.